shrutimdeka/data_science/READ(hypothesis_find_difference).md

-Apply ANOVA to find if there's any difference between the laboratories
+Apply ANOVA to find if there's any difference between the laboratories.
+Result: They are different